bolderbrush10/SearchlightAssault/README.md

 _control-tunion.lua_      - behaviors for range-boosting turrets and filtering incompatible turrets per mod settings _control-turtle.lua_      - behaviors for the dummy-entity that the searchlight "attacks" to render a light at surface locations
-_control-forces.lua_      - sets up the forces assigned to hidden entities and handles force migrations _control-items.lua_       - converts items in blueprints to the base versions of boosted turrets _control-common.lua_      - data structures to be shared across control-* files and functions for maintaining them
+_control-forces.lua_      - sets up the forces assigned to hidden entities and handles force migrations _control-gui.lua_         - Graphical User Interface controls, for displaying windows allowing control of searchlights to players
+_control-items.lua_       - converts items in blueprints to the base versions of boosted turrets _control-common.lua_      - data structures to be shared across control-* files and functions for maintaining them